harness/developer-hub/docs/continuous-delivery/gitops/gitops-faqs.md

 ### Which RBAC policies or permissions are required to use Harness GitOps?

 The minimum RBAC requirements depend on the applications and destination cluster setup.
 Thus, it is not straightforward to determine the minimum requirements for RBAC/permissions.
-For this reason, the ArgoCD application controller by default has wide RBAC permissions.
+For this reason, the ArgoCD application controller has wide RBAC permissions by default.

 ### How can I sync or delete an application or non-deployment resource?